herminioaureo/FrequencyManagementAPI/README.md

 This app use:

 - Spring Boot
-- Java 20
+- Java 17
 - Spring Data
-- FlyAway
+- FlyAway Migrations

 Attention: There is a known bug in returning the time when using Insomnia rest client.
 I'll try to fix it as soon as I have time for this :P.